 INSTALLATION

-Cables: Furnish and install communications cables as specified, in accordance with Cable Pulling Schedules, manufacturer's published instructions, TIA-568-C including all addendums and as indicated on Drawings.
+Cables: Provide communications cables as specified, in accordance with Cable Termination Schedules, manufacturer's published instructions, TIA-568-C including all addendums and as indicated on Drawings.

 Dress cable to final location, remove sheath to point allowing splaying of conductors, and terminate.
 Make each termination uniform and precise.
 Hook and loop cable straps shall be used for bundling and dressing all cabling.
 No nylon zip ties shall be used for cable bundling or attachment.